DNSTechpack/DNS10-MC1.10.2/ISSUE_TEMPLATE.md

 -----

 <!--
-* If you are reporting a bug, please attatch any relevant logs below.
+* If you are reporting a bug, please attach any relevant logs below.
 * Please use pastebin, or link to a direct download for the log file.
 -->